nikosbatsaras/dotfiles/README.md

 # To setup NeoMutt:
 The way neomutt is setup right now, is to read the passwords from encrypted files in the filesystem.
 We use GnuPG to encrypt/decrypt.
-First, create a key-pair:
+First, create a key-pair (if you don't have one already):
 ```bash
 gpg --gen-key
 ```
-Then create a file to hold the password in plain text (e.g acc1pw), encrypt it and make sure you delete it afterwards:
+Then, create a file (for each of the accounts) to hold the password in plain text (e.g acc1pw), encrypt it and make sure you delete it afterwards:
 ```bash
 gpg -r "<recipient>" --encrypt ~/.mutt/acc1pw
 rm ~/.mutt/acc1pw